aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-ms-word-2003-formats/_index.md

 ﻿---
-title: Save in the Microsoft Word 2003 WordprocessingML (.XML) Format
+title: Save in the Microsoft Word 2003 WordprocessingML (.XML) Format – Aspose.Words for .NET
+articleTitle: Save in the Microsoft Word 2003 WordprocessingML (.XML) Format
+linktitle: Save in the Microsoft Word 2003 WordprocessingML (.XML) Format
 description: "Aspose.Words for .NET allows you to work with various features supported when saving to XML – Word 2003 WordprocessingML format."
 type: docs
 weight: 100